Research

 Hiroyuki Okada, PhD Tamagawa University, Japan

-Project 6: Culture and Relationship
+Project 11: Culture and Attention

-Project 7: Culture and Judgment
+Project 12: Culture and Judgment

 his project extends our research on culture and perception to applied research.
 We obtained evidence that East Asians were more context-sensitive when they made attribution of others’ behaviors relative to North Americans (Masuda & Kitayama, 2004).
 Recently, we focus on how cultural variation on perception and attention may affect the judgment and decision-making processes.
 First, we found East Asians and North Americans used different strategy for information-searching process in decision making, in which East Asians searched both important and unimportant information (Li, Masuda, & Russell, in preparation).
 Secondly, East Asians were more likely to allocate resources for all possible alternatives whereas North Americans primarily allocated resources to the most possible alternative (Li & Masuda, in preparation).
 Finally, we found correlational and experimental evidence that showed cultural meaning system, dialecticism, affected indecisiveness among East Asians and North Americans (Li, Masuda, & Russell, in preparation).